 We are at a turning point in our world.
 The challenge to embrace difference is crucial for a rebirth of consciousness worldwide.
-Honoring difference begins by understanding and accepting our unique differences.
-If we are to create positive change and make a difference in the world, we need to start with ourselves.
+Honoring differences begins by understanding and accepting our unique differences.
+If we are to create positive change and make a difference in the world, we must start with ourselves.

-When Our Ego Encounters Difference,
+When the Ego Encounters Difference,

-We Either Elevate it into a Position of Superiority,
+It Either Elevate it into a Position of Superiority,

 Being Different is the One Thing We All Have in Common.

 There are hundreds of different languages in our world.
 Which one is better?
 They are merely different forms of communication that benefit different societies and cultures.
 Languages are unique, and none are superior to another.
 When you can feel the same way for all people who are different from you, then you have truly evolved.